-For sites not listed above, the conversion or redevelopment of land or buildings, currently or last in class B1, B2 or B8, for other uses will only be approved where: be resisted unless it can be satisfactorily demonstrated that the site or premises is/are genuinely redundant and unlikely to be re-used for B1, B2 or B8 uses within the Plan period, having regard to the following factors:
+For sites not listed above, the conversion or redevelopment of land or buildings, currently or last in class B1, B2 or B8, for other uses will only be approved where:

-- (i) No effective demand exists or is likely to exist in the future to use the land or buildings for employment generating activities.
-Consideration should include the length of time the property has remained vacant, the attempts made to sell/let it, and the demand for the size and type of employment premises in the area; or - (ii) (i) The loss of a small proportion of employment floorspace would lead to a significant upgrade of the remaining employment floorspace-; or - (iii) It can be satisfactorily demonstrated that the site or premises is/are genuinely redundant and that no effective demand exists or is likely to exist in the future to use the land or buildings of B class uses.
+- (i) The loss of a small proportion of employment floorspace would lead to a significant upgrade of the remaining employment floorspace; or - (ii) It can be satisfactorily demonstrated that the site or premises is/are genuinely redundant and that no effective demand exists or is likely to exist in the future to use the land or buildings for B class uses.
 This should include the length of time the property has remained vacant, the attempts made to sell/let it, and the demand for the size and type of employment premises in the area.

-Where either part (ii) of the above criteria has been satisfied, a reduced amount of employment on the site as part of a mix of uses will be considered.
+Where part (ii) of the above criteria has been satisfied, a mix of uses will be considered.
 Employment generating uses should be considered as part of this mix of uses.
 Complete loss of employment uses will only be acceptable where it has been demonstrated to the satisfaction of the Local Planning Authority that partial employment use cannot realistically be achieved.